NebulousLabs/docker-sia/HOWTO.md

 and make sure the builds for all the tags are either running or queued up.
 If they are not, you have either not pushed the tags, or you've messed up the tag format (you can see the exact regex for the tag format on the build page on Docker Hub).
-Don't worry about deleting tags are adding them again - this will trigger the build process and the newly created images will replace the existing ones, allowing you to correct mistakes like tagging the wrong commit, etc.
+Don't worry about deleting tags and adding them again - this will trigger the build process and the newly created images will replace the existing ones, allowing you to correct mistakes like tagging the wrong commit, etc.